AwikDhar/GPT/README.md

-Implemented and pre-trained GPT from scratch, trained on some Shakespeare(ref Andrej Karpathy's [tutorial](https://www.youtube.com/watch?v=kCc8FmEb1nY)).
-Some minor details might differ.
+Implemented and pre-trained GPT from scratch, trained on wikipedia and some Shakespeare(ref Andrej Karpathy's [tutorial](https://www.youtube.com/watch?v=kCc8FmEb1nY)).
+Implementational details might differ.

+<h3>Model Details</h3>
+1. Model size: 71M parameters
+2. Attention heads: 12
+3. Number of decoders : 10
+4. Embedding dim: 768

 <h3>Tweaks</h3>:
 1. Trained with DynamicTanh instead of LayerNorm and SwiGLU activation instead of ReLU as well.
 DyTanh is from a [2025 paper](https://arxiv.org/pdf/2503.10622) co-authored by Yann Lecunn, aims to reduce computational cost for maintained performance.